sellers/pt_devops/README.md

 * `pt.py`: this is the web app (flask), shows visitors

+#### Requirements:
+1. you need to have an AWS account to use
+2. you need to have python with boto support enabled
+3. you need to have /etc/boto.cfg or similar setup with key/secret

 #### Purpose:
 To complete the following:
 1. start an ec2 instance that runs a salt master (inf. setup)
 2. start an ec2 instnace that runs a flask+nginx+redis solution
 3. deploy a flask app that will test nginx+flask+redis
 4. configure and start salt-minion on nginx+flask+redis instance - connecting to A above
+5. ssh keys for AWS ssh login (call it aws_pt-user for now)

 #### Usage:
 the Salt version is the first step toward embracing Saltstack,